JavadBahoosh/grpcHttpBenchmark/README.md

 ### Dockerfile for HTTP and gRPC Servers

-Both servers have Dockerfiles (`Dockerfile.http` and `Dockerfile.grpc`), and Docker Compose configuration is in `docker-compose.yml`.
+Both servers have Dockerfiles (`DockerfileHTTP` and `DockerfileGRPC`), and Docker Compose configuration is in `docker-compose.yml`.
 Ensure that Docker is running before starting the benchmark.

 ## Example Results